bmd1905/e2e-chainlit-chatbot/README.md

 - **Prompt optimization**: Automatically optimizes user prompts for better responses, enhancing the overall user experience.
 - **Chat history management**: Maintains a history of interactions for context-aware responses, ensuring continuity in conversations.
 - **Customizable models**: Easily switch between different LLM models to tailor the chatbot's behavior to specific needs.
+- **Web Search**: Integrates a web search capability using the Tavily search tool to provide real-time answers based on user queries.
+- **Authentication**: Supports user authentication via GitHub and Google, allowing for secure access to the chatbot services.

 ## Setup